ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   Also called a JSON value.
   In this document, often abbreviated to _item_.

+Node:
-  The term _node_ has the same meaning, but is used to emphasize the location of an item within the Argument, i.e., an item identical to or nested within the JSON data item to which the query is applied.
+: A Data Item, with an emphasis on the location of the item within the Argument.
+I.e., an item identical to or contained within the JSON data item to which the query is applied.
+A node can be viewed as a combination of a (1) JSON value and (2) its location in the argument; the latter can, if desired, be represented as an Output Path.

 Object:
 : A JSON object as defined in {{-json}}.